cer-0/cer-0.github.io/about.md

 ---
 layout: page
-title: About
+title: /about
 permalink: /about
 ---

-Thanks Arturo GIL!
+@TRMIKO made this possible... xd